Updated: Cincinnati makes its case to be 2026 World Cup host city

 Other U.S. cities in the running are: Atlanta, Baltimore, Boston, Dallas, Denver, Houston, Kansas City, Los Angeles, Miami, Nashville, New York/New Jersey, Orlando, Philadelphia, San Francisco Bay Area, Seattle and Washington, D.C.

-The local organizing committee is encouraging fans to wear soccer jerseys or red, white and blue, and turn out for several events designed to show off the city's passion for the sport.
+The local organizing committee is encouraged fans to wear soccer jerseys or red, white and blue, and turn out for several events designed to show off the city's passion for the sport.

 Here's the schedule provided by Game Day Communications: